hellookii/Disable-Unwanted-Google-Play-Services/README.md

 # Install
 Here's how to install the Unwanted Google Play Services:
 1. Open [MT Manager](https://mt-manager.softonic-id.com/android/download)
-2. Then Execute Disabled Unwanted Google Play Services
+2. Then Execute Disabled Unwanted Google Play Services as root device

 # Uninstall
 Here's how to remove the Unwanted Google Play Services: